fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 Make sure to download the repo and follow the instructions for setting it up.

-We also used onnx-tensorflow: https://github.com/onnx/onnx-tensorflow We wanted to use this to help us convert our ONNX format models into TensorFlow but we obviously did not have good luck with this last part due to type/versioning conflicts.
+We also used onnx-tensorflow: https://github.com/onnx/onnx-tensorflow We wanted to use this to help us convert our ONNX format models into TensorFlow but we obviously did not have good luck with this due to type/versioning conflicts between ONNX and the TensorFlow version of NeuralCleanse

 Since most of the code for this method is from open-source we list the opensource codebase statistics as mentioned in the Canvas assignment